usgs-coupled/phreeqc3/README.Win.txt

 NOTE: This file describes installing the GUI PhreeqcI and installing, compiling, and testing the batch version of PHREEQC version 3 on Windows operating systems.
-The GUI and batch versioin can be downloaded from http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/index.html.
+The GUI and batch version can be downloaded from http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/index.html.
 PhreeqcI has screens for most PHREEQC keywords and allows input files that use any of PHREEQC version 3 capabilities.
 Alternatively, a Notepad++ interface for PHREEQC version